 A partial cleft can affect just the soft palate, forming a hole in the roof of the mouth.
 The dangly piece of tissue at the back of the throat (the uvula) is usually also split.
 Submucous cleft palate is a very slight cleft palate which involves only a split uvula, a furrow on the soft palate and a notch on the back of the hard palate.
-The hole in the roof of the mouth connects the oral cavity to the nasal cavity.
-As a result, if the hole is not closed, the voice is altered.
+The hole in the roof of the mouth connects the mouth (oral) cavity to the nose (nasal) cavity.
+As a result, if the hole is not closed, the voice is affected.

-What will happen if my baby is born with cleft lip and palate (CLP)?
+What will a baby with a cleft lip and palate be like?

-There may be an obvious gap in the lip.
+There may be an obvious gap in your baby's lip.
 Doctors will examine your baby's mouth to see if there is also a hole in the palate.

-If babies fail to gain weight at first they usually catch up by the age of 6 months.
+Some babies with CLP gain weight very slowly at first, but they usually catch up by the age of 6 months.

-Do babies with cleft lip and palate (CLP) have other abnormalities?
+Do babies with cleft lip and palate have other abnormalities?

 Most babies with CLP have no other conditions.
 However, all babies with CLP are carefully examined by a children's doctor (paediatrician) to look for rare conditions that can be associated with CLP.
 Your baby may also have chromosome tests (blood tests which can detect some genetic conditions) performed.
-Rare conditions which can have CLP as a part of a group of symptoms include:
+Some of the rare conditions which can have CLP as a part of a group of other symptoms include: